microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ### Remove Markdown syntax from `text` field

 If the `speak` field is not present, we will use best-effort to convert Markdown text for screen reader.
 It may not give best result.
-But it will not narrate extraneous syntax or tags.
+But it should not narrate extraneous syntax or tags.

 -  Use `useRenderMarkdown` hook to render the Markdown into HTML (as string)
-   -  This uses the `renderMarkdown` props passed to Web Chat and can be customized by developer
+   -  The hook will leverage `renderMarkdown` props passed to Web Chat and can be customized by the web developer
 -  Use `DOMParser().parseFromString()` to parse the HTML string into `HTMLDocument`
 -  Walk all the nodes in the `HTMLDocument`, flatten and concatenate
    -  If it is a text node, get the `textContent`